open-policy-agent/opa/docs/devel/DEVELOPMENT.md

     git commit -s
     git push origin somefeature
     ```

+   > Make sure to use a [good commit message](../../CONTRIBUTING.md#commit-messages)

-1. Submit a Pull Request via https://github.com/\<GITHUB USERNAME>/opa.
-You
+1. Submit a Pull Request from your fork.
+See the official [GitHub Documentation](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request-from-a-fork)
+   for instructions to create the request.

-   should be prompted to with a "Compare and Pull Request" button that
+    > Hint: You should be prompted to with a "Compare and Pull Request" button
-   mentions your branch.
+      that mentions your new branch on [https://github.com/open-policy-agent/opa](https://github.com/open-policy-agent/opa)

 1. Once your Pull Request has been reviewed and signed off please squash your
    commits.
 If you have a specific reason to leave multiple commits in the